On the connectedness of the space of codimension one foliations on a closed 3-manifold

 \emph{Step 1}.
 We first deform the whole family $\xi_t$, $t\in[0,1]$, to a family of almost integrable plane fields (all having the same ``holes", the poles varying continuously with respect to the parameter), keeping $\xi_0$ and $\xi_1$ unchanged (cf. Proposition \ref{p:p-i}).
 To do this, we pick a triangulation of $M$ such that every $\xi_t$ is almost constant on each $3$-simplex.
 Unfortunately, since the direction of $\xi_t$ varies with $t$, one cannot require the edges and faces to be transverse to \emph{every} $\xi_t$.
 And if some $\xi_t$ is tangent to some face $\sigma$ at some point, one cannot find the desired nonsingular vector field $\nu_t$ near $\sigma$ both tangent to $\xi_t$ and transverse to $\sigma$.
 Fortunately, this problem has already been considered and solved by Eliashberg in the closely related field of contact structures \cite{El}.
 The main idea is to consider these special $2$-simplices $\sigma$ as ``big vertices" and treat them before any other simplex of the $2$-skeleton.
 The adaptation of Eliashberg's techniques to foliations is carried out in the appendix.

 \emph{Step 2}.
-A parametric version of Thurston's second step (cf. Lemma \ref{l:desintegration}) allows us to perturb the new family into a family of \emph{taut} almost integrable plane fields (again keeping $\xi_0$ and $\xi_1$ unchanged).
+A parametric version of Thurston's second step (cf. Lemma \ref{l:desintegration}) allows us to perturb the new family to a family of \emph{taut} almost integrable plane fields (again keeping $\xi_0$ and $\xi_1$ unchanged).

 \emph{Step 3}.
-Each of these new plane fields can be made integrable following Thurston's third step, using (for each value of the parameter) transverse arcs connecting the poles of the balls (whose existence is guaranteed by step 2).
+Each of these new plane fields can be made integrable following Thurston's third step, using transverse arcs connecting the poles of the balls for each value of the parameter (whose existence is guaranteed by step 2).
 This, in particular, turns $\xi_0$ and $\xi_1$ back into $\tau_0$ and $\tau_1$.
 But we want the resulting foliations to depend continuously on the parameter.
 This can be achieved if we find transverse arcs which vary continuously with respect to the parameter: then the toric holes to be filled also vary continuously, as well as the holonomy of the foliations induced on their boundaries, and Schweitzer's construction can be performed continuously too (cf. Theorem \ref{t:larcanche}).
 In the general case however, the transverse arcs vary only \emph{piecewise} continuously, and we only get a piecewise continuous path of foliations.
 To fill the gaps, we basically need to check that the deformation class (among foliations) of a malleable foliation obtained from a taut almost integrable plane field does not depend on the choice of transverse arcs.
 This is the content of the Siphon Lemma \ref{l:v-c}, which is the final ingredient of Proposition \ref{p:third} (the relative one-parameter version of Thurston's third step) and thus concludes the proof of Theorem \ref{t:malleable}.